EuropaVerse-studios/Veya-Engine/README.md

 Inspired by:
 - **Ren'Py** - The gold standard of VN engines
 - **Godot** - Modular architecture and open-source philosophy
-- **Ace Attorney, Danganronpa** - The games we want to help you create

 ---